 Partnered with tech giant Kambi and the Golden Mardi Gras Casino in Black Hawk, DraftKings has one of the most responsive platforms anywhere in the business.
 They also offer considerable sums in risk-free bets and deposit match bonuses.

-Tons of sports, user-friendly banking, and a seemingly endless parade of daily bonus offers and special contests makes DraftKings one of the very best sportsbooks on the market.
+Tons of sports, user-friendly banking, and a seemingly endless parade of daily bonus offers and special contests make DraftKings one of the very best sportsbooks on the market.

-Another of the daily fantasy sports operators that has successfully remade itself into a complete online sportsbook, FanDuel also went active in Colorado on the first day it was legal.
+Another daily fantasy sports operator that has successfully remade itself into a complete online sportsbook, FanDuel also went active in Colorado on the first day it was legal.
 On the master license of the Golden Gates Casino in Black Hawk, FanDuel has a technology partnership with IGT/GAN.